KingEnderBrine/-RoR2-ProperSave/README.md

 - I've not tested this mod much with achievements unlocking, but for most, if not all cases, it should be working as intended.

 # Changelog
+**2.1.0**

+* Added 'StartingItemGUI' support.
+(Items adding disabled while loading the game).
+Requested by 'Thunderer1101' on GitHub.

 **2.0.0**

 * Changed save files structure, because of that, old version saves would be ignored, so consider end saved runs before updating.
 * Added multiplayer support.
 * Fixed an issue with `lockbox` from `Rusted key` not spawned when loading game.